cmd1982/qr-safeshare/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the **QR SafeShare License (Non-Commercial)**.
+You are free to use, copy, modify, and distribute the software for personal, educational, or research purposes.

+Commercial use is **not permitted** without prior written permission from the copyright holder.
+See [LICENSE.md](LICENSE.md) for full details.

 ---